codiga/doc.codiga.io/docs/code-snippets/getting-started.md

 ---
-id: coding-assistant-getting-started
+id: getting-started
-title: Coding Assistant Find Smart Code Snippets in your IDE
+title: Find Code Snippets in your IDE
 description: Coding Assistant to write faster code in your IDE and find safe and secure code within seconds.
 Work for 15+ languages.
 keywords:
   [